 Our Community page is where MPC members are invited to post announcements of their readings and classes.
-Please send copy to our Newsletter Editor for inclusion here and in the MPC newsletter.
+Please send copy to our Newsletter Editor & Social Media Editor for inclusion here, in the MPC newsletter, and on our social channels.
 Submissions may be edited for brevity.
-Email email@example.com
+Email email@example.com & firstname.lastname@example.org.

 While virtual events can’t fully replace coming together, here are a few of the many online poetry resources available: